Duderocktv/dude_formularacing/README.md

 ## Features
 - Boost fuel consumption: Using the car's boost (E key) consumes additional fuel (configurable).
 Limited Access to button (Every 30 seconds), named it KERS (DRS) on the UI.
 - Tire Degredation.
+- Pitstop slowdown and repair enforcement
+- Emergency "crash respawn to pits" mechanic, inspired by iRacing
 - Fully Multiplayer Synchronized Pitstop - multiple people can change tires at the same time.

 ## Dependencies